iowaguy/pcn-simulator/README.md

 compiled; this can be done by running `mvn clean install -DskipTests`.
 This simulator requires Java 8, so you must set the JAVA_HOME environment variable appropriately.

+## Dependencies
+- Maven (on most OSes can be installed on command line)

 ## Standalone Mode
 Standalone mode can be used to run one of the routing algorithms for a